Elizabeth Marrero: Performance career

 Marrero began her performance career with her first cousin, dancer/choreographer Arthur Aviles, performing the role of Maeva in over a dozen dance pieces since 1991, including Arturella (1996) and Maéva de Oz (1997).
 In 2003 she reappeared in Aviles's signature piece Arturella at Dance Theater Workshop in New York City.
 In 2001 she premiered her first one-woman show, Machataso: A One Woman Cho’ as part of the BAAD!
 ASS WOMEN festival, which had a three-week, sold-out, extended run at the Bronx Academy of Arts and Dance (BAAD!) in Hunts Point.
 In this performance, Marrero presents five different characters, including the matriarch and slightly alcoholic Petronelia, the B-boy MC DJ Guilly-Guiso-Jugo, the hip hop supermarket cashier Wakateema Shaquasha de la Rodriguez, and Macha, a suave Latino crooner that loves women.
 Since then Marrero has premiered a number of subsequent one-woman shows.
 For BAAD!'s “Out Like That” festival in June 2006, Marrero produced and performed their first ever drag king extravaganza.
 Marrero has also performed at Joe's Pub at the Public Theater and other major clubs in New York City, as well as internationally.

 Drag king performances

 According to Robert Waddell, in her work as a drag king, Marrero "tackles issues of religion, sexuality, personal growth and personal responsibility."
-Lauren W. Hasten offers an extensive interview with Marrero in her essay Gender Pretenders: A Drag King Ethnography, which is available online, where she discusses her drag king work.
+L. W. Hasten offers an extensive interview with Marrero in his academic thesis Gender Pretenders: A Drag King Ethnography, which is available online, where Marrero discusses her drag king work.